monamim1989/Raspberry-Pi-AI-Assistant/README.md

-# Raspberry-Pi-AI-Assistant
+# Raspberry Pi Google AI Assistant
-IOT project to build a Raspberry Pi AI Assistant
+IOT project to build a Raspberry Pi Google AI Assistant

 # Abstract
 The main aim of this project is to build a Raspberry Pi voice-controlled AI Assistant.
 It’s the age of AI, and we all are swarmed away with the number of mesmerizing open-source AI projects getting in the market every day.
 They are one of the driving factors for business growth.